 Will I no longer have an electric bill with solar panels?

-If you make use of a larger solar array and a solar battery, you can go “off the grid” and you will no longer need to receive power from the local utility company.
+If you make use of a larger solar array and a solar battery, you can go “off the grid” and you will no longer need to receive your total power from the local utility company.
 However, if you maintain a connection to the utility company, you will still receive an electric bill.
 That said, you can dramatically reduce the cost you pay each month thanks to your solar panels.
 It’s not uncommon for people to receive a $0 monthly utility bill.
+See your potential savings here.

 How do solar panels work?